influxdata/docs-v2/content/v2.0/reference/release-notes/flux.md

 - Fix JSON serialization of Rust AST.
 - Remove unused environment variables.
 - Make `merge_packages` allow no package clauses.
-- Should not call `CheckKind` when evaluating logical expressions.
+- Do not call `CheckKind` when evaluating logical expressions.
-- Force the go libflux wrapper to rebuild using `go generate`.
+- Force the Go libflux wrapper to rebuild using `go generate`.
 - Adjust `test-bench` config for Circle CI.
 - Fix Valgrind test code.
 - Let Rust parser parse with file name.
 - Remove Algorithm-W to-do list.
 - `JoinStr` returns a string, not an empty record.
 - Only add visible properties to output of `map()`.
-- InfluxDB source would serialize the wrong sign duration literal.
+- Serialize the correct sign duration literal.
 - Remove code in semantic package that depends on Rust/Cgo code.
-- Remove component field from API.
+- Remove `component` field from API.
 - Remove unused notification rule fields from Slack and PagerDuty APIs.
-- Array builders must take array types as input.
+- Array builders accept array types as input.
-- Un-skip `map()` tests with null values.
+- Enable `map()` tests with null values.
 - Remove tests for marshalling semantic graph.
-- Run `make generate`.
+- Run `make generate` to generate stdlib.
-- Type error in benchmark test.
+- Fix type error in benchmark test.
 - Update `TableObject` test.
 - Do not call `LocalRange` on nil scope.
 - Type assertion error in `length()` tests.